jkuruzovich/syllabus_sofmda/readme.md

 ## Week 10: Digital Transformation and Public Sector/Government
 - The adoption of digital technologies in government, smart cities, and public services.

-## Week 11: Innovation Management in the Digital Era
+## Week 11: Digital Transformation and Labor Markets
-- Managing innovation in a digital context, including the role of R&D, collaboration, and digital tools.
+- Examining the effects of digital transformation on labor markets, including automation, AI, and the gig economy.
+We'll explore how digital tools are reshaping work, employment patterns, and the skills required for the future workforce.

 ## Week 12: Digital Transformation and Organizational Change
 - How organizations adapt to digital transformation, including change management and leadership.